-The Theater's endowment consists of a fund with the Foundation to support its general operating needs of the Theatre.
+The Theatre's endowment consists of a fund with the Foundation to support its general operating needs of the Theatre.
 Its endowment consists of funds designated by the Board of Directors (Board) to function as an endowment.
-As required by generally accepted accounting principles, net assets associated with endowment funds, including funds designated by the board to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds, including funds designated by the board to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.